Intellectual Property strategies for deriving benefit from your IPR

 - There is little or no budget for patenting.

 The reality is this: Successful innovation will always attract imitators.
-If you invest in technical development, you should consider an IP strategy that enables you to reap the rewards.
+If you invest in technical development, you should consider IP strategies that enable you to reap the rewards.
 Leading businesses don’t only have IP, but also know how to use it.

 This article was first published on Polity.org.za